psanthappan/intellificial-playwright-e2e-tests/README.md

 ### 10.1.
 Set up a base page

-1. Create a base `pagepage.ts` under `./tests/page-objects'` folder
+1. Create a base `basepage.ts` under `./tests/page-objects'` folder
 2. A sample content of the file:

 <details>